Koromaru whined unhappily as he tried to paw his mask off. Teddie, unfortunately, was nowhere to be seen.

 "Your cheeks appear to be intact," Elizabeth observed.

 Naoto glanced questioningly at Akihiko and Ken.

 "Oh!
 That's the slogan at the old takoyaki place in Iwatodai City!"
-Ken recalled, "You'll smile so wide that your cheeks will fall off, or something like that,"
+Ken recalled, "You'll smile so wide that your cheeks will fall off, or something like that."

 Naoto bit her lip, trying not to smirk.
 Both siblings were like foreigners, taking everything literally.
-Having met Margaret only once, and briefly, she wondered if their eldest sibling was as eccentric as they were.
+Having met Margaret only briefly, she wondered if their eldest sibling was as eccentric as they were.

 "Hey!
 There's an exit here!"
 Teddie called out from up ahead.

 "Teddie- stop wandering off from the group!"
 Naoto called out as she and the others caught up to him.

 "Hey, I happen to live here!"
 Teddie huffed, "Just not this particular…address."